orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- [ ] How about inaccessible structures, like some mapping we don't have access to (say: input&output only, nothing in between)
 	- [ ] Way of dealing with orbits, realization of them, and switch to a variant which is aware of the orbit??? (ref on boundary now?)
 	- [ ] .terminal = .initial (self-referential ray like this)
+	- [ ] **Ordered/Unordered**
+	- [ ]
-	- [ ] **Important property which needs better phrasing - and current setup can't capture this nicely: In order to point out acycle, you are required to have some way of breaking that symmetry ; so any cycle has some notion of ordered/.../labelled.
+	- [ ] **Modularity, Loops, Cycles**: **Important property which needs better phrasing - and current setup can't capture this nicely: In order to point out acycle, you are required to have some way of breaking that symmetry ; so any cycle has some notion of ordered/.../labelled.
 Similarly any asymmetry can be made cyclic by ignoring the order.**
+		- [ ] "Can abstractly only satisfy a loop/modular structure through another loop?
+While pattern matching?"
 		- [ ] Similarly, always a "superposed type" ; as structure??
 		- [ ] It is ordered from one perspective, unordered from another.

-			- [ ] Causal = ordering = sorting = indexing = assymmetry = variance ; grouped usefully
+	- [ ]
 	- [ ] Way of interpreting possible representations (as equivalences, but then for a particular purpose);
 	- [ ] Propagate next time step: each ray with a separate causal history
 	- [ ] What if the `.initial` is many, instead of relying on a single one which branches to many.
 So how Chyp's edge's work: many sources, to many targets.
 Could also use like `.self` that `.initial` & `.terminal` are necessarily an equivalency frame, where it's not obvious that there's a connection back.
 So there's a difference in `.self` & `.initial/.terminal` - remove this difference?